imba-tjd/qrsend/README.md

 ## Won't fix

-* Only one connection at a time when downlaoding
+* Only one connection at a time when downlaoding.
+Tried using threading but failed.
 * In memory zip.
 The logic difference is too large. http.server works by reading local files.
 And according to the docs, ZipFile only accept path-like-obj now rather than file-like-obj in Py2, let alone make_archive.
 * Accept-Ranges: bytes. http.server doesn't support yet，see https://bugs.python.org/issue42643